Yuuuri01/silister-tool/README.md

-# 🌳 -SILISTER TOOL-
+# 🌳 SilisTree

-> A stylized, professional, and modular command-line file exploration and classification utility inspired by the standard `tree` command, enhanced with custom color themes, ASCII art banners, and native system integration.
+> A stylized, professional, and modular command-line file exploration and classification utility inspired by the standard `tree` command, enhanced with custom color themes, ASCII art banners, and intelligent automation.

 ---